lnvn/idishare/content/post/what-is-docker.md

 +++
-title = 'Docker'
-summary = 'What is Docker ?'
-date = 2025-06-14T21:07:55+07:00
-draft = false
+title = 'The Docker Revolution' summary = 'What is Docker, and why is it widely used nowadays?' date = 2025-06-14T21:07:55+07:00 draft = false
 +++